abuali129/Metal-Gear-Solid-Peace-walker-Master-Collection-PC-translation-tools/README.md

 python pwtr.py
 ```

+### Pre-request
+Remove Steam DRM from `METAL GEAR SOLID PEACE WALKER.exe` using **[steamless](https://github.com/atom0s/Steamless).

 On Windows, `pwtr311.bat` opens the workbench with CPython 3.11 from its
-default install location.
+default install location. `Recommended`

 ### Python version

 The story container (`SLOT.DAT`) is made of zlib blocks that must not grow
 past their original footprint.
-Python 3.14 bundles zlib-ng, which
-compresses a few per cent looser than classic zlib — enough to push
-borderline blocks over.
-Build with 3.11, or install `zopfli`.
+Python 3.11 gives a better compression results
+it is recommended to use it as a default.
+With 3.14 you would use `zopfli` which is untested.

 ---